devreplay/github-app-devreplay/README.md

 ```

 2. The developer(you) submits a pull request
-3. This bot suggests fix pattern.
+3. This bot suggests source code changes based on pattern(If you does not have `pattern.json`, bot suggest based on [google and Microsoft pattern](https://github.com/Ikuyadeu/review-uniquer/blob/master/package.json)).

 ## Contributing